Tag: developer security

 • Build a security-first team culture through collaboration and training.

 What’s your biggest hurdle with secure coding?
-Let’s discuss on Twitter or in the comments below.
+Let’s email [email protected].
 Next week, we’ll dive into securing APIs using OAuth2 and JWTs—stay tuned!

 🛠 Recommended Resources: